PROS / MusicTime Deluxe features convenient tool palettes, a nice interface and easy note entry.

 You can export your compositions as MIDI files, which you can then import into other MIDI and notation programs.
 However, you cannot export songs as MusicXML files.
 Importing MIDI files preserves all the MIDI information saved in the composition to ensure that a song is played back correctly through a MIDI device.
 However, the resulting transcription of the MIDI file's notation may need to be edited to make it look right on the score.
 On the other hand, MusicXML files preserve the notation information so that scores look exactly the same in whatever notation software you import them into, so you can share scores among different composers who prefer different notation programs.

 This program doesn't offer punch recording, but it has excellent note-editing capabilities.
 You can enter the notes quickly and easily.
-There are enough palettes to get the job done, but not too many to overwhelm the screen or confuse the composer.
+There are enough palettes to get the job done, but not too many to overwhelm the screen or confuse you.

 MusicTime Deluxe is supported on current Mac and Windows operating systems.

-MusicTime Deluxe is useful product for the average person who only wants to notate small scores, and it comes with a reasonable price tag.
+MusicTime Deluxe is a useful product if you want to notate small scores, and it comes with a reasonable price tag.
 It has all the basic tools you need to create beautiful musical arrangements.
 If advanced features are your target, be sure to check out our other reviews of the best music notation software to find what you're looking for.